 The port on which Logi Report Server is running.
 The default value is 8888.

-A command that you send to Server to access the user interactive interface for administering Logi Report Server.
+A command sent to the server asking to pop up the user interactive interface for administering Logi Report Server.

-A command that you send to Server to shut it down.
+A command sent to the server asking it to shut down.

-A command that you send to Server to only accept the administration commands from the local machine.
+A command sent to the server asking to only allow the administration commands sent by the local machine.

-A command that you send to Server to accept administration commands from anywhere.
+A command sent to the server asking to accept administration commands from anywhere.

-A command that you send to Server asking the JVM to schedule the Java Garbage Collector.
+A command sent to the server asking the JVM to schedule the Java Garbage Collector.

-You will use some of the common options in the later topics.
+Note: Some of the common options will be used in the later topics.
 In addition, Logi Report has automatically generated the batch file CmdSender.bat for you so that you do not have to write a complicated command line.